Should Nissan Sunny Stage a Comeback?

 Related: 1 Year of Toyota Yaris in Pakistan

 The B-segment sedan segment in Pakistan is currently being dominated by Toyota Yaris which is priced between PKR 2.5 and 3.0 million.
-The segment is set to witness more competition with the arrival of 6th gen City which will come as a replacement of the 5th gen model that has been around since 2009, plus the presence of Changan Alsvin and upcoming Proton Saga have made the segment more competitive than before.
-However since the demand of B-segment sedans is huge compared to crossover & SUVs, the waiting time is still up to 6-8 months should you go out to book one.
+The segment is set to witness more competition with the arrival of 6th gen City which will come as a replacement for the 5th-gen model that has been around since 2009, plus the presence of Changan Alsvin and the upcoming Proton Saga has made the segment more competitive than before.
+However, since the demand for B-segment sedans is huge compared to crossover & SUVs, the waiting time is still up to 6-8 months should you go out to book one.

 The presence of a quality sedan priced below PKR 3.0 million is always needed which can fill that gap & give an added option to the sedan buyers.
 Considering this, the new Nissan Sunny is a perfectly capable product that should do well compared to any other Chinese or previously unknown product in our market.
 Sunny used to be a very trusted name back in the past and Ghandhara can uplift their game with the introduction of this new & successful Nissan, which having a 1.0L turbo engine can even gain tax benefits which the government is aiming to implement to boost the sales of domestically assembled vehicles.